ejfox/website/content/blog/design-philosophy.md

 ## Using Grids

-Grids are an essential tool in my design arsenal.
+Grids are an essential tool.
 They provide structure and consistency across different elements within a design while ensuring proper alignment and spacing.
+They also allow you to move quickly with confidence.
 By adhering to a grid system, I can create visually balanced compositions that are both aesthetically pleasing and functional.

 ## "Designer Hat" Vs "Engineer Hat"